 There had been three silent versions of the story made before this, including the famous Thomas Edison produced Frankenstein (1910), the lost Life Without Soul (1915) and the lost Italian The Monster of Frankenstein (1920).
 There have been several remakes Hammers excellent The Curse of Frankenstein (1957) with Peter Cushing as the Baron and Christopher Lee as the monster, a film that spun out its own series of sequels (see for which); a 1968 Thames tv production with Ian Holm as both the Baron and the monster; Hammers unfunny comic remake The Horror of Frankenstein (1970) with Ralph Bates as the Baron and Dave Prowse as the monster; Dan Curtiss tv movie adaptation Frankenstein (1973) with Robert Foxworth as the Baron and Bo Svenson as the monster; the tv mini-series Frankenstein: The True Story (1974), which returned much more to the book, and featured Leonard Whiting as the Baron and Michael Sarrazin as the monster; the Swedish-Irish production Victor Frankenstein (1977) starring Leon Vitali as the Baron as Per Oscarsson as the monster; the tv movie Frankenstein (1984) with Robert Powell as the Baron and David Warner as the monster; David Wickess dull tv movie Frankenstein (1992) with Patrick Bergin as the Baron and Randy Quaid as the monster; Kenneth Branaghs faithful, big-budget Mary Shelleys Frankenstein (1994) with Branagh as the Baron and Robert De Niro as the monster; the Hallmark tv mini-series Frankenstein (2004) with Alec Newman as Frankenstein and Luke Goss as the monster; Danny Boyles stage version of Frankenstein (2011) with Benedict Cumberbatch and Jonny Lee Miller alternating the role of Frankenstein and creation; and the upcoming Frankenstein (2015) with James McAvoy as Frankenstein.

 There have been numerous spinoffs and unauthorised sequels.
 Here is what is almost certainly not an exhaustive list.
 Sequels and follow-ups have included: Frankenstein 1970 (1958), Frankensteins Daughter (1958), Jesse James Meets Frankensteins Daughter (1966), Frankenstein Conquers the World (1966), Flick/Frankenstein on Campus (1969), Lady Frankenstein (1971), Frankenstein 80 (1972), Andy Warhols Frankenstein/Flesh for Frankenstein (1973), Frankensteins Castle of Freaks (1973), Frankenstein Island (1981), The Bride (1985), Waxwork II: Lost in Time (1992), Alvin and the Chipmunks Meets Frankenstein (1999), Frankenstein and the Werewolf Reborn (2000) and I Frankenstein (2014).
 Tales of Frankenstein (1958) was the 30-minute pilot for a Frankenstein tv series from Hammer that never emerged.
 Frankenstein and/or the monster have been paired with various other monsters in Dracula vs Frankenstein/Assignment Terror (1970), Dracula vs Dr Frankenstein/Dracula, Prisoner of Frankenstein (1971), Dracula vs. Frankenstein (1971), Blood (1974), Howl of the Devil (1987), The Monster Squad (1987), The Creeps (1997), House of Frankenstein (tv mini-series, 1997), the Finnish-made Frankenström (2001), Van Helsing (2004), Frankenstein and the Creature from Blood Cove (2005), House of the Wolf Man (2009), Monster Brawl (2011) and the tv series Penny Dreadful (2014 ), and for comedic effect in the Mexican comedies Castle of the Monsters (1957) and Frankenstein, the Vampire and Co (1961), the childrens puppet film Mad Monster Party?
 (1967), Son of Dracula (1974), Transylvania 6-5000 (1985), Monster Mash: The Movie (1995) and Hotel Transylvania (2012).
 There have also been numerous parodies most famously Mel Brooks Young Frankenstein (1974) and The Rocky Horror Picture Show (1975) and others such as Carry On Screaming (1966), the short-lived tv sitcom Struck by Lightning (1979), Frankenstein 90 (1984), Frankensteins Great Aunt Tillie (1985), Frankenstein General Hospital (1988), Frankenhooker (1990), Frankenstein: The College Years (tv movie, 1991), the short Frankenthumb (2002), Frankenpimp (2009) and the The Diary of Anne Frankenstein segment of Chillerama (2011).
 Dr Franken (tv movie, 1981), Frankensteins Baby (tv movie, 1990), Mr. Stitch (1995), the Dean Koontz Frankenstein (tv movie, 2004), Frankenstein Reborn (2005), Frankensteins Bloody Nightmare (2006) and Frankenstein (tv mini-series, 2007) were attempts to modernise the story, while The Frankenstein Theory (2013) and Frankensteins Army (2013) are Found Footage variations.
 Sexcula (1974), The Erotic Adventures of Frankenstein (1975), Frankenstein Italian Style (1977), Lust for Frankenstein (1998), Mistress Frankenstein (2000) and Bikini Frankenstein (2010) were erotic takes on the story.
 Billy Frankenstein (1998) and Bolt Neck/Big Monster on Campus (1999) were childrens movie versions.
 The monster also makes appearances in films as varied as the nudies House on Bare Mountain (1962) and Kiss Me Quick/Dr Breedlove (1964), the James Bond spoof Casino Royale (1967), the haunting Spanish childhood drama The Spirit of the Beehive (1974), as a nemesis in various of the Mexican wrestling superhero Santo series such as Santo and Blue Demon Meets the Monsters (1969), Santo and Blue Demon vs Dr Frankenstein (1970), Santo vs Frankensteins Daughter (1971) and Invasion of the Dead (1972), and had his visage used as the patriarch in tvs The Munsters (1964-6).
 Other variants include the teenage version I Was a Teenage Frankenstein (1957); the cartoon series Frankenstein Jr and the Impossibles (1966-8) and Monster Squad (1976-7); a Blaxploitation version Blackenstein (1973); Tim Burtons stylised childrens movie homage, the short Frankenweenie (1985), later expanded as the stop-motion animated Frankenweenie (2012); Frankenstein and Me (1996), a delightful childrens film about a love of monster movies where a kid tries to resurrect the monster; and Frankenstein Unlimited (2009), an anthology of Frankenstein themed short films.
 There have been several films about the events of the writing of the Frankenstein novel, including Gothic (1987), Haunted Summer (1988), Rowing with the Wind (1988), and even Frankenstein Unbound (1990), which has a time-traveller meeting both Mary Shelley and Frankenstein and monster.
 Frankenstein: A Modern Myth (2012) is a documentary about the enduring popularity of the Frankenstein myth.
-Despite the title, Frankenstein Meets the Spacemonster (1965) is a science-fiction film about an android and alien invaders that does not feature anything to do with Frankenstein or his monster, while the gonzo Japanese gore film Vampire Girl vs Frankenstein Girl (2009) features a girl resurrected from the dead but no Dr Frankenstein.
+Despite the title, Frankenstein Meets the Spacemonster (1965) is a science-fiction film about an android and alien invaders that does not feature anything to do with Frankenstein or his monster; while Frankensteins Bloody Terror (1968) is not a Frankenstein film but is about a werewolf who is supposedly an ancestor of the Frankenstein family; and the gonzo Japanese gore film Vampire Girl vs Frankenstein Girl (2009) features a girl resurrected from the dead but no Dr Frankenstein.

 Director James Whale went onto make a number of other classic horror films.
 These included the dark comedy The Old Dark House (1932), The Invisible Man (1933) and Bride of Frankenstein (1935).
 Also of note is Gods and Monsters (1998), a biopic about Whales homosexuality and never completely explained death by drowning in 1957.